 AC 00-71

-This publication covers the Best Practices in the Management of Open Problem Reports, and is a companion on AC 20-189.
+This publication covers the Best Practices in the Management of Open Problem Reports, and is a companion to AC 20-189.

 AC 00-72